pozil/sfdc-ui-lookup/README.md

 <img src="screenshots/dropdown-open.png" alt="Lookup with dropdown open" width="350" align="right"/>

 ## About
-This is a generic &amp; customizable lookup component built using Salesforce Lightning and [SLDS](https://www.lightningdesignsystem.com/) style.<br/>
+This is a generic &amp; customizable lookup component built using Salesforce Lightning (Aura) and [SLDS](https://www.lightningdesignsystem.com) style.<br/>
 It does not rely on third party libraries and you have full control over its datasource.

 <b>Features</b>

-The Lightning Lookup component provides the following features:
+The lookup component provides the following features:
 - customizable data source that can return mixed sObject types
 - single or multiple selection mode
 - client-side caching & request throttling